Alberty124/Rummy/README.md

   - [x] if you implement it so that it can look for Sets, you will receive EXTRA CREDIT
   - [x] if you implement it so that it makes other smarter play routines, you will receive EXTRA CREDIT

-### Deadlines and Disclaimers

-- [x] By the intermediate deadline, you should turn in a description of the classes you intend to create, along with the specification of their attributes and methods.
-You may change these choices later, but you must submit the initial design regardless.
-- [x] This project is an **OPEN** assignment (i.e. write your own code, and you're allowed to help others as long as you complete it by yourself)
-- [x] You can't copy anyone else's code, have someone else write your code for you nor submit someone else's code as your own
-- [x] Any help you receive must be documented, including discussion with other people, books, papers, and web resources (all documented in the `README.md` file):
-  - [x] if you received no help, say so
-  - [x] if you helped someone else, say so

 ### Extra Credit

 - [x] The card display in the UI is minimalist.
 There are card images available in the folder ~`lscards`~ `cards`; use them to spruce up the appearance of your game _(+5pts)_